sylaspg/grasp-continuum/README.md

 ## Current status

 ### Implemented and tested
-- Calculations of the continuum wave function of electron _elastically_ scattered from atoms and ions, with the model or numerical polarization term
+- Calculations of the continuum wave function of electrons _elastically_ scattered from atoms and ions, with the model or numerical polarization term
-- Phase shift calculations (with grid control, to ensure correct results)
+- Phase shift calculations (with grid control to ensure correct results)
 - Calculations of electronic scattering lengths using the _zero energy_ wave function
 - Normalization of the calculated continuum orbital